 The Baking Dish

-After you’ve cut up all of your apples and layered them in your pan, give them a quick sprinkle with ground cinnamon.
+After you’ve cut up all of your apples and layered them in your pan, sprinkle some ground cinnamon on top of the apples.
 I like to sprinkle a little cinnamon between some of the layers, too.
+Can you ever have too much cinnamon?

 Cut up enough apples to fill your pan to the top.
 It will look like this: